mattrussi/gitlab-com-runbooks/docs/cells/amp.md

 ### Access Management

 Access to the Cells environments is managed through [PAM entitlements](https://cloud.google.com/iam/docs/pam-overview), which allow for controlled escalation of privileges to the `cellsdev` or `cellsprod` GCP organizations.

+> **Note:** Team members must be connected to NordLayer VPN to access the AMP Kubernetes clusters.
+For setup and usage instructions, refer to the [NordLayer guide](https://internal.gitlab.com/handbook/it/it-self-service/it-guides/nordlayer/).

 ### Breakglass Procedures